 Paint Strokes & Wooden Panels

-Paint strokes and wooden panels… even from the title I hope you can gage what this posting will be about.
-Nonetheless let’s dive straight into things.
+Paint strokes and wooden panels… even from the title, I hope you can gauge what this posting will be about.
+Nonetheless, let’s dive straight into things.

-In my artistic journey during my early teenage years I was first drawn to chalk; because of its light and easy to blend nature.
+In my artistic journey during my early teenage years I was first drawn to chalk; because of its light and easy to blend naturally.
 Chalk was both a resource that is easily accessible and affordable.
-And of course as a young artist in the making chalk is usually one of the first materials given to draw with and explore that creative side.
+And of course, as a young artist in the making chalk is usually one of the first materials given to draw with and explore that creative side.
 Although as a temporary tool I often ended up with more mess than artwork.
-Combined with the fact that my masterpiece(s) could be washed away within seconds gave me a change of heart overtime.
+Combined with the fact that my masterpiece(s) could be washed away within seconds gave me a change of heart over time.
 Growing more resistant to the idea of spending so much time creating for it to be whipped away in seconds.

-This organic and chemical symphony has captured my artist heart and thus far has given me the ability to create limitlessly; expressing myself more creatively and uniquely.
-My best work has yet to come, so stay tuned to what new creations I harmonize with the strokes of my paint brush against wooden panels!
+This organic and chemical symphony has captured my artist's heart and thus far has given me the ability to create limitlessly; expressing myself more creatively and uniquely.
+My best work has yet to come, so stay tuned to what new creations I harmonize with the strokes of my paintbrush against wooden panels!